robertZaufall/mindmanager_ai/readme.md

 Image generation with `SD3.5` and `SD3` is the most flexible, as you can use a seed value, negative prompt, etc. Prompt engineering is most important here, as the results are far from being perfect by now.
 ### Google Vertex AI - Imagen3
 Image generation results are too simple by now as prompt engineering is also most important here. `Imagen3` has the highest image resolution (1:1 with 1536x1536). `Imagen3` is GA (globally available) but there is an approval process to get access to the API.
-### Ideogram.AI
+### Ideogram AI
 Image generation is quite good using the `V_2` model.
 When activating API access, keep in mind that generating an API key immediately results in a $40 bill.
 ### Black Forrest Labs
 Image generation is extraordinary.
-Flagship model is `Flux Pro 1.1`.
+Flagship model is `Flux Pro 1.1 / Ultra`.
 As usual token have to be prepaid and you need accepted for accessing the platform.
+### Recraft.AI
+Image genration is very good.
+There are many pre-defined styles which can be activated as needed.
+Available Models are `RecraftV3` and `Recraft20B`.

 ### MLX w/ Flux.1, SD3
 This local image generation alternative is only available on macOS with Apple Silicon processors like M1 and higher.
 The results are above average using `Flux.1` model and under average using `SD3` mostly because the prompt is optimized for `Flux.1`.
 There is a new action defined (`image_n` eg. `image=10`) to generate a bunch of images in a row.
 A pre-executing step can be added to optimize the prompt using a LLM call.
 If there is only one topic selected there is a different prompt used as when more topics are selected.
 Only the first level of topics together with the central topic should be selected for better results.